egberts/egberts.github.io-src/content/articles/openssl-default-ciphers.md

 `[ssl_sect]` is a new section to contain TLS/SSL settings.

-`system_default` is a built-in attributes to hold system default settings.
+`system_default` is a built-in attribute to hold system default settings.

 `system_default_sect` is the section name to find and take in more settings; the name is user-definable.